prayojitha/first-repo/README.md

 <br>
 Approximately half of the GitHub team works remotely.
 <br>
-Getting to know how to use github
+Getting to know how to use github.